Grow Your Own Christmas Dinner!

 Just after Christmas may be the last time that you want to think about the next Christmas, but what if you could have a Christmas dinner full of home grown delicious vegetables?

-If you act early in the year, the next Christmas dinner you make could have a personal touch to impress the family and make the festive season extra special.
+If you act early in the year, the next Christmas dinner you make could have a personal touch to impress the family and make the festive season extra special and your Christmas meal even more satisfying with your own produced veg.

 Even if you don’t like sprouts, is it really Christmas without them?
 Sprouts are best started in a seed bed planting the seeds 1cm deep and at least 15cm apart.
 After around 6 weeks the plants should be growing well and be around 15cm tall, at this point they can be moved to their permanent position.
 They will do best in a sunny spot with some organic compost added to the soil.
 Water them every two weeks during dry periods, and watch your sprouts appear!